camillemmoore/Power_Genetics/README.md

 Currently, covariates and gene x environment interactions cannot be included in the models.

 This package will be extended to continuous outcomes.

+To install the package, first, you need to install the devtools package.
+You can do this from CRAN.
+Invoke R and then type:

+install.packages("devtools")

+Next, load the devtools package:

+library(devtools)

+Finally, install the package.

+install_github("camillemmoore/Power_Genetics", subdir="genpwr"))